IsaiaScope/Iso_Obsidian_2.0/React/theory/data/coding-knowledge.md

 #### Render a list
 1. React allow to use tag components directly in render method combine with map. *Differently from Angular you can use function directly in template*.
-2.  `NOTE` *key value in a list*: for improve performance adding a unique value on each element of the array because React in this way know witch element has to re render and avoid loading the entire of the list again
+2.  `NOTE` *key value in a list*: for improve performance adding a unique value on each element of the array because React in this way know witch element has to re render and avoid loading the entire of the list again.
 ```jsx
 return (
   <div>